sdkotlin/kotlin-whats-new/README.md

-# Kotlin Intro
+# What's New in Kotlin

-A lightning-quick introduction to Kotlin for Java Developers.
+An overview of new Kotlin features.

 ----